HenrikJoreteg/human-javascript/ch04 - organizing your code.md

     __dirname + '/public/css/styles.css'
   ],

-  // we pass in the express app here so that it can handle serving files during development
+  // we pass in the Express app here so that it can handle serving files during development
   server: app
 });
 ```